Surfboard fin: 2+1 setup

 The 2+1 denotes a larger center fin (for reference, larger than a thruster center fin) with 2 small to medium-small fins at a position close to thruster rail fin positions.
 The "sidebites" contribute some lift, control, and stability to the board when it is "on rail," arcing through turns.
 Typically, "sidebites" are removable, so the surfer can take them out for use in smaller waves, which gives less drag and freer turning.
 The 2+1 is a popular configuration for mid length to long boards.

 Quad setup

 The quad setup is four fins, two on each side, in a similar position to the rail fins on a thruster.
 The fronts are typically larger than the rears but this is not always the case.
 The rears are nearly always inboard and aft of the fronts.
 The exact measurements and configuration of the quad set-up can vary widely.
 This setup is often used in short boards and provides more lift and control surface near the rail.
 There is no center fin.

-Twinzer setup
+Twinzer

-The Twinzer is a design by Wil Jobson and similar to the Campbell brothers' "Bonzer," the fin set-up is held to be functionally integral and synergistic with the bottom contours of the board, specifically a "bat-tail" with an integral convex/double-channel.
-The fin set-up itself is four fins, two on each side, in a similar position to the rail fins on a thruster.
-The fronts are smaller than the rears, often roughly 1/3 the size, mounted ahead and outboard of the fronts, with ~8 degrees of outward cant, and notably, the fins' trailing edges are behind the leading edges of the main fins.
-The water coming off the trailing edge of the "canards" becomes part of the flow "behind" the main fins.
-This fact is held to enhance the lift and speed of the set-up, because of the "slot effect."
-The exact measurements and configuration of the twinzer are basically standardized by Jobson, but some variation is seen amongst different builders.
+The Twinzer was a four-fin design introduced by Wil Jobson in 1988.
+It had a narrower tail than the twin-fin designs that preceded it; this feature gave the Twinzer more speed without losing maneuverability.